 Hallucinations, Delusions and Misperceptions

 Sometimes dementia can cause a person to experience a different reality to our own, this may include seeing, hearing, tasting or smelling something that isn’t present (hallucinations), inability to recognise objects, people, tastes or sounds (misperception) and/or having a fixed belief that is not true (delusions).
+Please note that not everyone experiences these states.

 Your loved one’s reality is different to your own at this moment in time and they will have a fixed belief that what they are experiencing is real.
 This is usually caused by damage to the area of the brain affected by the dementia and/or changes in their neurochemicals in the brain.
 Sometimes characters from television may appear very real and appear to be in the room with your loved one.
 It may be difficult for them to work out what is real and what is virtual from televisions and screens.
 This may or may not frighten your loved one, but if it does, I would suggest turning off the television and reducing the sensory overload (voices from the radio may also apply here).
+If the person doesn’t seem concerned then it is best to avoid talking about it or confronting them.

 What do I do if I think the person is having an hallucination?